Looking Back to The Most Talked — About Chess Logo Ever

 The logo went much further than anticipated, getting the Cannes Lions award and creating a whole range of merchandise that is still popular.

 The event itself was a visual experience for the spectators and the players alike.
 The exterior and interior of the College in Holborn, the hosting venue, was decorated with key visual patterns; this was also applied to the costumes of the actors who performed in the opening ceremony at the Victoria and Albert Museum.
 The playful illustrations and design of the online broadcasting platform made watching the difficult game easy.

-The design was visible outside of the playing venue and inside.
-Lettering and color patterns made the event stand out.
+The design was visible inside and outside of the playing venue.
+The lettering and color patterns made the event stand out.

 London hosted the Match for the first time in decades, and Londoners were aware that something is happening in their city.